📞 Speak with someone today: 423-202-3008

 No Judgment

-• Drinking more or longer than you intended
+• Drinking more or for longer than intended

 • Needing more alcohol to get the same effect (tolerance)